kon-ham/kon-ham.github.io/_posts/2021-11-04-practical-object-oriented-design-ch1.md

 When we think of OOP, or object-oriented programming, we can think of objects and the messages they pass between each other.

 OOP design is about managing the dependencies between our objects.
-We want to make sure that we arrange dependencies, or what each object knows about another object to a degree that change does not result in chaos because our objects.
+We want to make sure that we arrange dependencies, or what each object knows about another object, to a degree that change does not result in chaos.

 When our objects know too much about each other, one change ends up resulting in a ripple affect where all other objects end up needing to be changed to reflect the original change.
 This tends to create a lot of chaos in our program and those changes tend to cost more and more each time we implement a change.